brouberol/kafkacfg/README.md

 ### `kafkacfg filter`

-The `filter` query allows you to filter the kafka configuration tunables with a custom query, while enriching the filter results with the usual metadata and potential override value.
+The `filter` command allows you to filter the kafka configuration tunables with a custom query, while enriching the filter results with the usual metadata and potential override value.

 ```console
 $ kafkacfg filter --query name=replica.fetch.min.bytes -k 1.1 server.properties | jtbl